justrandomdev/go-grpc-web-demo/README.md

 * Make sure you have a sane recent node environment
 * Open the client folder on the command line & type `npm install`, followed by `npm start`

+*Update: as of 2019/09/19 I added push updates.
+All the clients receive real time updates.*

 Don't worry about the envoy folder.
 It's an example envoy config that could be adapted for a prod environment